11 Advanced Tips for Multi-Channel E-commerce Marketing

 For instance, if you’re selling luxury makeup items in the market, you can collaborate with Instagram makeup artists, and bring on board individuals with knowledge about the manufacturing process when it comes to giving people the nitty gritty about production.
 The latter can contribute to your website’s FAQ page.

 See the difference?
 Each channel’s influencer has something to offer in his/her own manner.
 Play to their strengths to see more conversions from your multi-channel marketing strategy.
+Also look for platform-specific programs, like Amazon's influencer program.

 Streamline your multi-channel e-commerce marketing

 At Skubana, we understand the challenges involved in developing a proficient multi-channel marketing strategy.
 Our multi-channel inventory management platform ensures that you are able to keep a check on your stock and satisfy customer demand on multiple channels.
-By leveraging Skubana and the tips mentioned above, you’ll benefit from multi-channel synergies that bring a significant improvement in your ROI and brand perception.
+By leveraging Skubana and the inventory management tips mentioned above, you’ll benefit from multi-channel synergies that bring a significant improvement in your ROI and brand perception.